helloourworld/ml/_posts/CFA/2016-07-17-CFALevel1_Quants.md

 ---
 layout: post
-title: There you go, only Finace surive.
+title: Lev1_Quants_basic_concept
 category: CFA
-description: The very basic: Quants
+description: The very basic: Quants.
+There you go, only Finace surive.
 ---
 # Quants
 ##  05 Time Value of Money